 - Acting on wellness plans designed to self-manage chronic conditions and avoid complications

-- Making positive lifestyle changes to avoid risk factors from becoming health problems.
+- Making positive lifestyle changes to prevent risk factors from becoming health problems.

-If they have family and other demands that consume their time and thus make lifestyle change difficult, they will likely use it as an excuse for non-action, as well.
+If they have family and other demands that consume their time and thus make lifestyle change difficult, they will likely use it as an excuse for non-action.
 And if they have physical handicaps or cognitive impairments, they will likely use these limitations as excuses for inaction.

-All this means they will need wellness counseling focused on modifying their self-defeating cognitive and emotional blocks (including self-doubt, fear and shame), as well as changing their avoidance-based coping strategies.
-The goal is to help them become more like the Activists.
-Only then will they be willing to take responsible action that improves their health and wellbeing.
+All this means they will need wellness counseling focused on modifying their self-defeating cognitive and emotional blocks (including self-doubt, fear, and shame) and changing their avoidance-based coping strategies.
+The goal is to help them become more like Activists.
+Only then will they be willing to take responsible action that improves their health and well-being.

-In my next post, I'll examine the third personality type: the "Inactives."
+In my next post, I'll examine the third personality type: the "Inactive."

 Post a Comment